 |Help to translate GDevelop||Go on the GDevelop project on Crowdin.|

 Are you interested in contributing to GDevelop for the first time?
-Or want to participate to Google Summer of Code 2021?
-Take a look at the list of good first issues and the "
+Or want to participate in Google Summer of Code 2021?
+Take a look at the list of good first issues, good first contributions or the "

 🏐not too hard" cards on the Roadmap.

 Overview of the architecture

 ||GDevelop core library, containing common tools to implement the IDE and work with GDevelop games.|

 ||The C++ game engine, used to build native games (not used in GDevelop 5).|